Registering a death during COVID-19

 - The full name, occupation and date of birth of their surviving widow, widower or civil partner (if applicable)

-The Registrar will then give you, free of charge:
+The Registrar will then send to you by post free of charge:

 - A Social Security registration or notification of death certificate for use in obtaining or adjusting Social Security benefits.